from Hell of a Thing (2020)

 These days he never posted about his life on social, though you could tag his empty profile.
-He’d been spotted in Dubai, expats claimed, or was it Darwin?

 At our high school reunion, we nursed our bottles of beer, standing in a circle on the pitted floorboards, just off the disco, where nobody could force us to dance.

 We talked of the regular old Toyota he drove to his ordinary job where Matt had ended up painfully normal, surely unappreciated.
-We talked of the rare glimpses inside his life: rare lift home in the mum’s car; a swim in his pool; seeing inside Matt’s school bag; that time Matt was encountered at K-mart.
+We talked of the rare glimpses inside his life: a lift home in the mum’s car; a swim in his pool; seeing inside Matt’s school bag; that time Matt was encountered at K-mart.

 Matt Lamb began with an apology.
 He’d struggled to find a babysitter, plus his motel was miles from here.
-He was sorry he hadn’t lived here for a decade.
+He was sorry.
+He hadn’t lived here for a decade.
 He’d remembered the city all wrong.